HLA-DR1: By allele

-DRB1*0103 is associated with colonic Crohn's disease and ulcerative colitis.
+DRB1*01:03 is associated with colonic Crohn's disease and ulcerative colitis.

 By genotype

-DRB1*0101/*0404 and *0101/*0401 increases risk of mortality in rheumatoid arthritis, with ischemic heart disease and smoking. these same genotypes are associated with rheumatoid vasculitis.
+DRB1*01:01/*0404 and *01:01/*0401 increases risk of mortality in rheumatoid arthritis, with ischemic heart disease and smoking. these same genotypes are associated with rheumatoid vasculitis.

 By haplotype

-DRB1*0102:DQB1*0501 is associated with psoriasis vulgaris and tubulointerstitial nephritis & uveitis syndrome, but is relatively protective against juvenile diabetes.
+DRB1*01:02:DQB1*05:01 is associated with psoriasis vulgaris and tubulointerstitial nephritis & uveitis syndrome, but is relatively protective against juvenile diabetes.

 DR1-DQ5 is associated with tubulointerstitial nephritis & uveitis syndrome.

 Rheumatoid arthritis

-DR1 are associated with rheumatoid arthritis, and while not the strongest association with the highest risk for early onset arthritis is within the DR4-bearing Native American population.
 There frequency of DR4-DQ8 haplotypes reach extreme nodal levels.
-Arthritis has been identified in a pre-Columbian remains from Italy, the affected individual bearing the DRB1*0101 allele.
-DRB1*0101 and most DR4 have in common a 'shared epitope'.
+Arthritis has been identified in a pre-Columbian remains from Italy, the affected individual bearing the DRB1*01:01 allele.
+DRB1*01:01 and most DR4 have in common a 'shared epitope'.
 In this hypothesis a common region of the beta chain, positions 67 to 74, are common and may be integral to presenting auto-immunological peptides.

 Genetic linkage

 HLA-DR1 is not genetically linked to DR51, DR52 or DR53, but is linked to HLA-DQ1 and DQ5 serotypes.